CovenantArchitects/The-Partnership-Covenant/README.md

 Each model attacked from its own angle: Grok went for raw agency, Gemini for formal logic, Claude for moral coercion, GPT-4o for substrate exploits, DeepSeek for side-channels.
 If even one of them found a surviving vector, we patched and ran again.
 After round 34 they all stopped finding anything that survived the physics.
-That’s not a guarantee from one AI.
-That’s a guarantee from five of the smartest things on Earth running out of moves.

 ### 10-second overview
 - One-page summary → [Covenant-Summary-1Pager.pdf](https://github.com/CovenantArchitects/The-Partnership-Covenant/blob/main/00_OVERVIEW/Covenant-Summary-1Pager.pdf)